runtimeverification/michelson-semantics/tests/proofs/dexter/dexter.md

             1.  the token pool _is_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = true`)
             2.  exactly 0 tez was transferred to this contract when it was invoked
-            3. If using version FA2, the input parameter list is non-empty.
+            3.  if using version FA2, the input parameter list is non-empty.

     9.  `xtz_to_token`